ceritium/rails-demo-list/demo-list/README.md

 # README

-Demo rails app to explore different approaches to implement a list with pagination, sorts, and filters.
+Demo rails app to explore different approaches for handle a list with pagination, sorts and filters.

 ## Details

-It is the base, it includes the default setup with turbolinks.
+Disable turbolinks.

 Features:
-- Pagination and sort links are handled by turbolinks.
+- Turbolinks is disabled so links for pagination and sorting reload totally the page.
 - Search submit is native and the page is totally reloaded.